 Being over 1000 years old and perched at an altitude of 1000m above sea level, Pura Besakih is the biggest of all the Hindu Temples in Bali.
 Its located on the south-facing side of Mt Agung, in the Karangasem Regency, Bali, Indonesia.

 A mystical pilgrimage for the Balinese people.
-The temple represents the hindu trinity.
-Pura Penataran Agung in the centre is for Shiva, the destroyer.
+The temple represents the Hindu trinity.
+Pura Penataran Agung in the center is for Shiva, the destroyer.
 Pura Kiduling Kreteg on the right side is for Brahma, the creator, and Pura Batu Madeg represents Vishnu, the preserver.

 You can visit other temples in Pura Besakih, but many of their inner courtyards are closed to the public as they’re reserved for pilgrims.

 Location: in Besakih Village, Rendang Sub-district, Karangasem District

 Opening Hours: 08:00 – 17:00, but it is actually open 24 hours as it is a place of worship

 Women who are menstruating are not allowed to enter the temple at all.
 Like with all the holy sites in Bali tourists must wear a sarong and sash or kamen wrap.

 Despite the recent rumblings from Mt Agung, Purah Besakih is still open.
 This could of course change.
 If you are confused about the different exclusion zones within the Karangasem Regency, please consult with your guide.

 To make a reservation for a guided tour to Pura Besakih Please Click Here